Skip to content

 Internship placements are between three to five months in duration.
 They are open to women and men with an emphasis on gender equity and placing domestic, regional, Indigenous, and disadvantaged PhD students into STEM internships.
 International students and students from all discipline areas are eligible to apply for this program.

-Further information on the APR Intern program for students, academic mentors, and businesses is available on their website or contact the Industry Internship Coordinator.
+Further information on the APR Intern program for students, academic mentors, and businesses is available on their website or contact the Senior Coordinator (Commercialisation and Partnerships).

 An internship must be a minimum of three calendar months in duration, and at least 60 full-time equivalent (FTE) days.
 Days in addition to this may be considered on a case-by-case situation in accordance with the requirements of the project.
 An internship must not exceed 90 days.